 Confidence comes from being prepared.

 1.Research the company

 Always research the company.
-Go to the company website and read about the founders, company portfolio, clients, competitors, company vision and any other information you can find.
-This helps you better understand the company, its culture and helps you to see how you can contribute to the business success.
+Go to their website and read about the founders, company portfolio, clients, competitors, company vision and any other information you can find.
+This helps you better understand the company, its culture and helps you see how you can contribute to the business success.
 It also makes a good impression on the interviewer when a candidate shows interest in the company.

 2.Prepare a list of questions

 3.Know the job description and cross-reference

 4.Plan what you are wearing

 5.Plan your trip to ensure you are on time

-“One important key to success is self-confidence.
+One important key to success is self-confidence.
 An important key to self-confidence is preparation.” –Arthur Ashe.